webpack/webpack/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Yes
 - [ ] No

-If this PR contains a breaking change, please describe the impact and migration path for existing applications: ...
+If this PR contains a breaking change, please describe the following...

+* Impact:
+* Migration path for existing applications:
+* Gihub Issue(s) this is regarding:

 **Other information**: